 - 4.50 Law or regulation may prescribe the time limits by which the assembly of final Engagement files for specific types of Engagement is to be completed.
 Where no such time limits are prescribed, subparagraph 4.49(a) requires the Firm to establish time limits to complete the assembly of final Engagement files on a timely basis.
-Acceptance of electronic signatures, where permitted under relevant laws and regulations, may assist Firms to complete the assembly of final Engagement files on a timely basis. - 4.51 Where two or more different reports are issued in respect of the same subject matter of an entity, a Firm's policies and procedures relating to time limits for the assembly of final Engagement files address each report as if it were for a separate Engagement.
+Acceptance of electronic signatures, where permitted under relevant laws and regulations, may assist Firms to complete the assembly of final Engagement files on a timely basis. - 4.51 Where two or more different Engagement Outputs are issued or provided in respect of the same subject matter of an entity, a Firm's policies and procedures relating to time limits for the assembly of final Engagement files address each Engagement Output as if it were for a separate Engagement.